 Before you can experience the joy that comes from helping make a child’s fondest wish come true, you will be required to attend a volunteer training session.
 Typically held on a Saturday every other month at varying locations throughout the state.
 The first two hours of training are for those that wish to engage in events support, Wishing Place opportunities or outreach.
 After the first two hours if you do not wish to engage in wishgranting volunteering you may leave and be considered a trained volunteer.
 For those that wish to engage in wishgranting you will stay and get an in-depth training on the MAW paperwork.
 Upon completing the training, Wishgranting volunteers will be teamed with a more experienced “mentor” volunteer who will accompany them on several wish family visits and serve as a teacher and guide as they complete their Wishgranting training.

 In order to remain a volunteer in good standing with Make-A-Wish, it is necessary for volunteers to be an active participant in Make-A-Wish activities.
 Active volunteers must commit to attending one mandatory continuing education training session annually, in addition to participating in two Make-A-Wish related activities per year- be they Wishgranting, Fundraising, Outreach or Administrative support.

 How to Become a Volunteer

-Step 1 - Download the application and reference forms.
+Step 1 - Download the application and reference form.

-Step 3 - Once that is received you will be e-mailed instructions to complete your background check yourself with Lexis Nexis.
-At that time Lexis Nexis will ask you to pay for your background check by credit card, for $27.99.
+Step 3 - Once that is received you will be e-mailed instructions to complete your background check.

 Step 4 - Once your background check has been run, you will be contacted to discuss the status of your volunteer application and receive upcoming basic training dates and locations.